 Marjorie Davison, CEO

-"It's time to get serious about diversity in the trades."
-BIOX
+"It's time to get serious about diversity in trades."

 Marjorie Davison is the CEO of the Nova Scotia Apprenticeship Agency, and has been working in the Public Service since 1989 - the International Year of Literacy, and a very formative time to build and create an infrastructure to support adult learners.
 Marjorie grew up in North Carolina in a very diverse community.
 She has been a proud Canadian since 2007, and believes that diversity affects all of us.
 Over the span of her career, Marjorie has learned a lot about the need to be flexible for people who are facing barriers, and has gained an appreciation and understanding about the diverse and complex issues that the Department of Labour and Advanced Education faces.
 Marjorie is committed to diversity because she believes in respecting one another; in giving each other equitable opportunities; and that we're better together.
 She has been a senior champion for the Diversity Team since 2009, and continues to look for avenues to make her workplace more inclusive.

 Marjorie was first hired by the Province of Nova Scotia as a member of the team that created the Workplace Education Initiative that is still in use today.
 As part of that team, she built the foundation for the partnership model that she currently uses in her work.
 Marjorie also worked on a number of projects including Family Literacy, the Read to Me program at the IWK and different aspects of adult learning before becoming a Manager, and then a Director, of Apprenticeship Training and Workplace Skills Development.